 "This performance not only rewarded students for their hard work, but it gave them a sense of pride and real-world preparation needed to be part of the music scene," said band director Peter Randazzo.

 SMITHTOWNVisit by a local Olympian

 Smithtown Elementary School had an inspirational visit earlier this month during its PTA School Fair from John Daly, an American skeleton luge racer who finished 17th at the 2010 Winter Olympics in Vancouver.
 Daly, of Smithtown, attended the school in 1994-95.

 Daly gave autographs and answered questions on topics ranging from his sled's design to the excitement of being an Olympian.

 "Kids need to see that if you work long and hard enough at something, you can be successful," said principal Paul Graf.

 Five student teams from Suffolk County won awards last month in the Long Island FIRST Lego League Tournament sponsored by the School-Business Partnerships of Long Island.

-The tournament's "Smart Move" theme required 48 teams to use Lego materials to design, build and program robots that could serve as safe and efficient transportation and traverse an obstacle course in a 2 1/2 minutes.
+The tournament's "Smart Move" theme required 48 teams from throughout Long Island to use Lego materials to design, build and program robots that could serve as a safe and efficient mode of transportation and traverse an obstacle course in a 2 1/2 minutes.
 Winning teams were:

-Bayport: Peaced Together was second in robot performance and won the Rising Star Award; Bellport: Panthers of Bellport Middle School won second place in robot design; Copiague: Copiague Journey won first in teamwork; Sayville: Knights won the Team Spirit Award; Stony Brook: Island Bots won first in robot performance and second in programming.
+Bayport: Peaced Together won second place in robot performance and the Rising Star Award; Bellport: Panthers of Bellport Middle School won second place in robot design; Copiague: Copiague Journey won first place in teamwork; Sayville: Knights won the Team Spirit Award; Stony Brook: Island Bots won first place in robot performance and second place in programming.